longturn/freeciv21/docs/General/Manuals/client-manual.rst

 .. role:: improvement
 .. role:: wonder

-The Freeciv21 client (``freeciv21-client``) is the main user interface that allows one to play single-player and online multi-player games.
+The Freeciv21 client (``freeciv21-client``) is the main user interface that allows one to play single player and online multiplayer games.
 This manual will mostly track what is in the ``master`` branch of the Freeciv21 GitHub Repository at https://github.com/longturn/freeciv21/tree/master.

 This manual was last updated on: 07 August 2022 correlating to the ``master`` branch at b1f1881.
 The